Dave Robinson (American football): After football

 Robinson has pursued many different endeavors since retiring as an NFL player.
 During his career, he had worked in the off-season as an engineer at Campbell's Soup in Camden, New Jersey through 1967 and then for Schlitz Brewery in Milwaukee.
 He then worked full-time with Schlitz upon his retirement from pro football.
 In April 1984, he started his own beer distributorship in Akron, Ohio until semi-retiring in 2001.
 He then worked in sales for an artificial turf company before officially retiring in 2006.
-Robinson has also been a member of the Board of Directors for the Pro Football Hall of Fame.
+Robinson was also a member of the board of directors for the Pro Football Hall of Fame.
 Robinson was the sixth Nittany Lion in history of the program to be inducted into the Pro Football Hall of Fame.

-Robinson and Royce Boyles co-authored The Lombardi legacy: thirty people who were touched by greatness.
+Robinson and Royce Boyles co-authored The Lombardi Legacy: Thirty People Who Were Touched By Greatness.
 In 2009, the second edition of the book was published by Goose Creek Publishers.